 Legally speaking, you can use either your college address or your parents' address as your residence—that is, the first address that you list in Part 5, Question 1.A of the N-400.
 This comes from the Code of Federal Regulations, at 8 C.F.R. § 316.5(b)(2).

-If you choose to use your college address, make sure you have lived there for three months or more already, which is a requirement for naturalization.
-(See Nolo's articles on "Who Is Legally Eligible for Naturalized U.S. Citizenship" for more information.)
+If you choose to use your college address, make sure you have lived there for three months or more already, since having lived in the same state for three months is a requirement before applying for naturalization.
+(See articles on Who Is Legally Eligible for Naturalized U.S. Citizenship for more information.)

-If, for example, you're living with a bunch of other students in a group house, summer break is coming, and you will all be moving to different places next year, don't count on the subsequent tenants (or even the U.S. Postal Service) to forward the all-important pieces of USCIS mail to you.
+If, for example, you're living with a bunch of other students in a group house, summer break is coming, and you will all be moving to different places next year, don't count on the subsequent tenants (or even the U.S. Postal Service) to forward all-important pieces of USCIS mail to you.

 Also realize that whichever address you put down as your place of residence will be the one USCIS assumes you need to be closest to in choosing the location for your biometrics appointment and interview.
-So, for example, if you use your parents' address and you are called for one of these appointments while in school, you'll have to be ready to quickly book a cross-country flight.
+So, for example, if you use your parents' address and you are called for one of these appointments while in school, you might have to be ready to quickly book a cross-country flight.

-One thing that might help with your planning is to look into the typical processing times (between filing the N-400 and being called for your interview) at the USCIS offices serving both your parents' address in California and the city where your college is located.
-To do so, check the "USCIS Proceesing Time Information" page of the agency's website.
+One thing that might help with your planning is to look into the typical processing times (between filing the N-400 and being called for your interview) at the USCIS offices serving both your parents' address and the city where your college or university is located.
+To do so, go to the Check Case Processing Times page of USCIS's website.